We’re Here to Help

 Clinical trials: We match your results with medicines that are currently in development through clinical trials.
 Talk to your doctor about which clinical trial options may be available and if you might qualify.

 Even a report with no actionable alterations can provide important information to your doctor that can help inform your treatment plan, rule out therapies that may not work for you, or confirm your current course of care.

 Foundation Medicine accepts all insurance plans; however, we are currently not in-network providers with all insurance plans.
 If you are uninsured, or if you have insurance and cannot afford the applicable out-of-pocket cost, you have options.
 You can fill out a financial assistance application to help determine upfront what your maximum out-of-pocket expense might be.
 Payment plans may also be available.
-Please contact our Care Team for more detailed information.
+Please contact our Client Services Team for more detailed information.

 In the event insurance does not cover testing, patients residing in the United States may be eligible to pay the adjusted rate of:

 PD-L1 (Immunohistochemistry): $125.00